oVirt/ovirt-site/source/infra/infrastructure-team-meetings.html.md

     -   To see in your timezone date -d 'TUESDAY 1000 EDT'
 *   *Where:* On IRC: #ovirt on irc.oftc.net

+## 2012-07-17

+**Agenda**

+*   Sub-project idea & status
+*   Mission Statement selected
+    -   The oVirt Infra Team is a volunteer effort to provide community infrastructure services by following the tenets of open source and accepted professional standards of system administrators. infrastructure as a collaboration."
+*   How to Handle the donatated hardware
+*   Jenkins migration from EC2
+*   Push on ovirt-engine RPMs synce to ovirt.org
+*   Puppet as sub from sub-project

 ## 2012-07-10

 **Agenda**